Northville, Suffolk County, New York

-Northville is a hamlet and census-designated place (CDP) in the Town of Riverhead in Suffolk County, on Long Island, in New York, United States.
-The CDP population was 1,340 at the 2010 census.
+Northville is a hamlet and census-designated place (CDP) located within the Town of Riverhead in Suffolk County, on Long Island, in New York, United States.
+The population was 1,566 at the time of the 2020 census.

 Between 1921 and 1930, it was an incorporated village known originally as the Incorporated Village of Sound Avenue, and from 1927 to 1930 as the Incorporated Village of Northville.

 History

 Northville was an incorporated village between 1921 and 1930.
 The village incorporated in 1921 as the Incorporated Village of Sound Avenue, changing its name to the Incorporated Village of Northville in 1927.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 19.2 km2, of which 0.05 sqkm, or 0.28%, is water.